Battle of Changban: Background

-The battle
+Battle

-Cao Cao and his cavalry caught up to Liu Bei's congregation at Changban, Dangyang, and Liu Bei had to flee for his life, galloping south with Zhang Fei, Zhao Yun, and Zhuge Liang, while leaving his family and the populace behind.
+Cao Cao and his cavalry caught up with Liu Bei's congregation at Changban, Dangyang, and Liu Bei had to flee for his life, galloping south with Zhang Fei, Zhao Yun, and Zhuge Liang, while leaving his family and the populace behind.
 Cao Cao's forces captured most of the unarmed civilians and Liu Bei's baggage.
-Xu Shu, a friend of Zhuge Liang who was also serving Liu Bei at the time, requested leave from Liu Bei and left to serve Cao Cao after learning that his mother was captured by Cao Cao's forces.
+Xu Shu, a friend of Zhuge Liang who was also serving Liu Bei at the time, requested leave from Liu Bei and left to serve Cao Cao after learning that his mother had been captured by Cao Cao's forces.
 Cao Cao's subordinate Cao Chun also captured Liu Bei's two daughters during the battle.

 Zhang Fei commanded 20 horsemen as rearguard.
 He sent his troops into a nearby wooded area and had them move about frenetically as though their number was greater than it actually was.
 He then stood at the bridge; looking fierce and shaking his lance, he shouted: "I am Zhang Yide.
 Come and battle me to the death!"
 (Yide was Zhang Fei's courtesy name).
 Believing there was an ambush in the woods behind Zhang Fei, none of Cao Cao's men dared to go near him.
-Zhang Fei and his troops then crossed the bridges and destroyed them, buying time for Liu Bei to escape.
+Zhang Fei and his troops then crossed the bridges and destroyed them.
+While this bought some time for Liu Bei to escape, it also allowed Cao Cao's men to realize that there was no ambush at all and resume their pursuit.

 As Zhang Fei retreated with Liu Bei, Cao Cao ordered his men to build pontoon bridges and launch an assault, but a timely arrival of Guan Yu and his forces prevented Cao Cao from fully attaining victory.

 In the chaos, Zhao Yun disappeared to the north, prompting suspicion that he had surrendered to Cao Cao.
 When someone reported that to Liu Bei, Liu Bei angrily threw a ji and said "Zilong (Zhao Yun's courtesy name) would never desert me."
 Surely enough, Zhao Yun came back with Liu Bei's infant son Liu Shan along with Lady Gan.
 With this, Zhao Yun was promoted to General of the Standard (牙門將軍).

 Turning east from Changban, Liu Bei and the remnants of his party had crossed the Han River to the east where Liu Qi, Liu Biao's elder son, still held control of Jiangxia Commandery.
 They met Guan Yu's fleet and over 10,000 men led by Liu Qi at Han Ford (漢津).
 Together, they sailed down the river to Xiakou (in present-day Wuhan, Hubei.)

 Cao Cao did not follow up in immediate pursuit.
 The main objective of his drive to the south had been the base at Jiangling County, and he pressed on south to secure that base first.